ericoporto/ags-manual-wiki/System.md

     readonly static String System.RuntimeInfo;

-Returns the string containing short description of the enviroment the game is currently running in, such as engine version, graphics mode, and available game resources.
+Returns the string containing short description of the environment the game is currently running in, such as engine version, graphics mode, and available game resources.